 The textbook for this course is "Quantum Computation and Quantum Information" by Michael Nielsen and Isaac Chuang, published by Cambridge University Press.
+For topics not covered in the textbook, such as Measurement based QC, Topological QC etc., I will upload personal notes and relevant references on canvas.

-For additional resources, you can use Preskill's notes.
+For additional resources, you can use: